Community Cue: Conversations Inspired by the Stage

 Black Notes Project -- School is in Session with Professor Mad Skillz!

-Featuring hip hop legend, Mad Skillz, this Community Cue will lead audience members on an educational and highly entertaining look at Black music through the lens of a hop hop aficionado.
+Featuring hip hop legend, Mad Skillz, this Community Cue led audience members on an educational and highly entertaining look at Black music through the lens of a hip hop aficionado.
 Skillz is a rapper, DJ, producer, host of the Real Hip Hop Confessions podcast, and Artist in Residence at the University of Richmond.

 Funny Girl

-Take part in a Q&A with cast members from the tour of the dazzling Broadway biographical musical based on the life of Fanny Brice.
-Lunch will be provided.
-This event is presented at and in partnership with the Levine Jewish Community Center.
+The audience took part in a Q&A with cast members from the tour of the dazzling Broadway biographical musical based on the life of Fanny Brice.
+Lunch was provided and the event was presented at and in partnership with the Levine Jewish Community Center.

 This Land is My Land; Here From Afar